 For most of us, losing data is a common occurrence.
 One of the many software available to recover data is Wondershare Recoverit.
 Recoverit Data Recovery for PC can recover 1000+ various types and formats of data from a variety of storage sources, including your Windows computer hard disc, Desktop, Recycle Bin, external devices, and even a wrecked computer.
 It also has dedicated options for recovering lost videos, such as sophisticated video recovery.
 The application also features a video repair tool that can fix corrupted videos in a variety of situations.

-Using "Advanced Video Recovery" Feature
+Using "Enhanced Recovery" Feature

 Step 1.
 Launch Recoverit

 To recover files, first launch Recoverit on your computer.
 To make Recoverit Data Recovery run on your computer, please double click the "Wondershare Recoverit'' icon on the Desktop.
 If Recoverit is not on the Desktop, you can enter "Recoverit'' in the search box on the computer (Here's an example on Windows PC).
 And then click on the App or Choose to "Open" it.

 Click "Start", and then you need to choose a location to begin the scanning.

 After you select a location, you will need to choose the formats of your lost videos.
 The more Formats you select, the more video files will be found, but also the more time will be spent on this scanning process.

 When you finish selecting the formats, you can wait for the scanning process to end. it will automaticallly take 2 - 3 scans to find our the small fragments of each videos, and then merge them into one complete video.

 Step 5: Preview and Recover Your Data

 It's a good idea to use the preview feature before attempting recovery to ensure that the files are what you want.
 Here's how you can do it: